Brandsby

 Brandsby is a village in North Yorkshire, England.
-The village is the main constituent of the Brandsby-cum-Stearsby Civil Parish in the District of Hambleton.
-The village is mentioned in the Domesday book.
+The village is the main constituent of the Brandsby-cum-Stearsby civil parish.
+The village is mentioned in the Domesday Book.
 It lies between Easingwold and Hovingham, some 12.3 mi north of York.

 History

 The village toponymy is of Scandinavian origin named after a Norseman called Brand and the suffix of by meaning settlement or habitation.
 At the time of the Norman conquest, it was held by Cnut, son of Karli and afterwards by Hugh, son of Baldric.
 Later the village and the surrounding lands were given to Baron Roger de Mowbray.
 It was part of the Bulford Hundred.
 The Baron left the lordship of the manor to Nicholas de Riparia (or de le Ryver), whose family held it until the reign of Queen Elizabeth I.

 After this the lordship passed via marriage to the Cholmeley family, descended from the Cholmondeley family of Cheshire.
 They provided a long lineage of Brandsby squires but, unfortunately, few records of this period exist as one of the Cholmeleys lost his mind and not only destroyed the family archives but threw his wife to her death (it is said) from an upper window of the Hall, giving rise to a ghost story!

 Roger Cholmeley of Brandsby travelled to Wingfield Manor to meet Mary, Queen of Scots on 24 August 1569.
 He wrote a letter to his friend Thomas Markenfield describing the visit and invited him to his "poor house at Brandsbye".
 The letter was intercepted and passed to William Cecil.
 In 1767, Francis Cholmeley set about the complete rebuilding of Brandsby Hall.
 He was a self-taught architect and had acted as agent to the Fairfax family at Gilling Castle.
 On his initiative, the ruinous Norman church adjoining the Hall was pulled down.
 He donated a fresh site, to the north-east of the Hall, and also met almost the entire cost of building the new church in 1770.
 The result was the distinguished edifice which the village has inherited today; the only church in the district built in the classical style.

-The lordship ended with the last of the Cholmeley family, Hugh Charles Fairfax Cholmeley, who died in 1940 after a reign of 51 years.
+The lordship ended with the last of the Cholmeley family, Hugh Charles Fairfax-Cholmeley, who died in 1940 after a reign of 51 years.

 Later in the 20th century, the village was the site for the York 37 Royal Observer Corps Post (Brandsby).
 The Nuclear Monitoring Post is located on the road between the village and Crayke at Zion Hill Farm.
 It was part of the York No' 20 Group ROC HQ and was opened in June 1964 and closed in September 1991.
 It is now a Grade II Listed building and although the Post had been restored the restorer has allegedly been evicted due to getting the Post listed against the farmer's wishes.
 The Post website has been taken over by a company selling sunglasses.